 We also actively participate in employers’ matching gift programs.
 Matching gifts may double or triple the value of gifts.
 The Center encourages our supporters to contact their employer’s benefits office to inquire about matching gifts.
 We truly appreciate the additional time and effort participation requires.

 An endowment fund to ensure future operations has been established, to which Center supporters may designate donations.
 Further information about the endowment is available from the staff.
-Donate Now.

 Center supporters can make a difference now and in the future by using planned giving to make the Center part of their long-range financial plans through a deferred gift.
 Whether a person of moderate or substantial means, supporters can build a lasting racing legacy through the following ways: